puzzle/cryptopus/README.md

 Cryptopus is a ruby on rails web application for storing and sharing passwords and other sensitive data.
 All data is stored encrypted in a database, safe from third party access.
+The password manager was developed from the need to encrypt access data and make several users accessible at the same time.
+The solution is based in the Webframework Ruby on Rails and combines symmetric and asymmetric encryption methods.

-Copyright (c) 2008-2016, Puzzle ITC GmbH.
+Copyright (c) 2008-2017, Puzzle ITC GmbH.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by